timekeeper

 // mark the startAt timestamp

-// do the heavy task
+// do a heavy task

-String content = getHttpResponceContent(url)
+String content = getHttpResponseContent(url)

 LocalDateTime afterGet = LocalDateTime.now()